Interstate 295 (Delaware–Pennsylvania): History

-Original highway
+Original construction

 Portions of I-295 in Salem and Gloucester counties predate the Interstate Highway System as part of freeway bypasses for the surface section of US 130/Route 44 through Carneys Point and between Bridgeport and Westville.
 In 1948, the first section of the US 130/Route 44 bypass in Gloucester County between current exits 21 and 24 opened, with a second section between exits 14 and 21 opening in 1954.
-The section of the present highway between the southern terminus of the New Jersey Turnpike and the present-day CR 618 bridge was built as part of the US 130 bypass of Carneys Point in 1953.
+The section of the present highway between the New Jersey Turnpike and the present-day CR 618 bridge was built as part of the US 130 bypass of Carneys Point in 1953.
 The concurrent Route 44 designation was removed from US 130 in the 1953 New Jersey state highway renumbering and was later assigned to the former surface alignment of US 130 through Carneys Point and between Bridgeport and Westville.
 In 1958, the US 130 bypass of Carneys Point and the freeway in Gloucester County was designated as part of I-295.

 Construction on the Delaware Memorial Bridge began in 1949.
 At the same time, work was underway on the Delaware Memorial Bridge approach in Delaware, a divided highway which would begin at a directional T interchange with US 13/US 202 in Farnhurst and head east to a cloverleaf interchange at New Castle Avenue (present DE 9) before leading to the bridge.
 Construction on the US 13/US 202 interchange at Farnhurst began on July 12, 1950.
 On August 16, 1951, the Delaware Memorial Bridge opened to traffic.
 The Delaware Memorial Bridge and the approach road to US 13/US 202 became a part of US 40 following the opening of the bridge.
 I-295 was designated onto the New Jersey approach of the bridge in 1958.
 That same year, construction began for a bridge at the Farnhurst interchange that would link the US 40 approach to the Delaware Memorial Bridge to the Delaware Turnpike that was proposed to run west to the Maryland state line.
 A year later, the Farnhurst interchange and the bridge approach were upgraded to Interstate Highway standards, and it was designated as part of I-295.
 Construction at the interchange connecting to the Delaware Turnpike at Farnhurst was completed in July 1961.
-On November 14, 1963, the Delaware Turnpike opened to traffic, with I-295 extended west to I-95 at the northern terminus of the Delaware Turnpike, which continued south as I-95.
+On November 14, 1963, the Delaware Turnpike opened to traffic, with I-295 extended west (south) to I-95 at the northern terminus of the Delaware Turnpike, which continued south as I-95.
 In the middle of 1964, work began on a second span at the Delaware Memorial Bridge due to increasing traffic volumes.
 The second span of the bridge was opened to traffic in late 1968.